Austin Bibens-Dirkx: Texas Rangers

-On June 14, 2016, Bibens-Dirkx signed a minor league deal with the Texas Rangers and spent the rest of the season with Triple-A Round Rock Express.
-He then pitched again with Aragua in the offseason.
-He signed another minor league contract with the Rangers on December 16, 2016.
+On June 14, 2016, Bibens-Dirkx signed a minor league contract with the Texas Rangers organization.
+In 17 games (13 starts) for the Triple-A Round Rock Express, he compiled a 3–2 record and 4.34 ERA with 62 strikeouts across 85 innings pitched.
+Bibens-Dirkx elected free agency following the season on November 7.
+Bibens-Dirkx re-signed with the Rangers on a new minor league contract on December 16, 2016.
 He began the 2017 season with the Express.

 On May 7, 2017, the Rangers promoted Bibens-Dirkx to the major leagues.
 He made his major league debut on May 17, 2017, pitching one inning and giving up one earned run.
-He struck out Tommy Joseph for his first major league strikeout.
-He was outrighted to Triple-A on November 6, 2017, but declined the assignment and became a free agent.
-On December 19, he signed a new minor league contract with the Rangers.
-He was assigned to AAA Round Rock Express to begin the 2018 season but also pitched 13 games with the Rangers during the season.
-He elected free agency after the season.
+Bibens-Dirkx struck out Tommy Joseph of the Philadelphia Phillies for his first major league strikeout.
+He was outrighted to Triple-A on November 6, but declined the assignment and became a free agent.
+On December 19, he re-signed with the Rangers on another minor league contract.

+He was assigned to Triple-A Round Rock Express to begin the 2018 season but also pitched 13 games with the Rangers during the season.
+On June 20, he and Isaiah Kiner-Falefa became the first two battery members with hyphenated last names.
+That night, he earned his first win of the season.
+Bibens-Dirkx made 17 appearances (15 starts) for Round Rock, compiling a 3–6 record and 5.68 ERA with 79 strikeouts across 82 1/3 innings pitched.
+He elected free agency following the season on November 2, 2018.

 Uni-President Lions

 On January 12, 2019, Bibens-Dirkx signed with the Uni-President Lions of the Chinese Professional Baseball League (CPBL).
-He was released on June 13, 2019, as Bibens-Dirkx wished to be with his wife in the U.S., as she was expecting a baby.
+He was released on June 13, as Bibens-Dirkx wished to be with his wife in the U.S., as she was expecting a baby.

 Texas Rangers (second stint)

-On June 29, 2019, Bibens-Dirkx signed a minor-league contract with the Texas Rangers and was assigned to the team's new Triple-A affiliate, the Nashville Sounds.
-Bibens-Dirkx was released by the Rangers organization on June 1, 2020.
+On June 29, 2019, Bibens-Dirkx signed a minor-league contract with the Texas Rangers.
+In 8 starts for the Triple-A Nashville Sounds, he compiled a 7.98 ERA with 33 strikeouts across 38 1/3 innings of work.
+Bibens-Dirkx did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
+He was released by the Rangers on June 1, 2020.

 Los Angeles Dodgers

 On May 4, 2021, Bibens-Dirkx signed a minor league contract with the Los Angeles Dodgers organization.
-He appeared in 25 games (17 starts) for the AAA Oklahoma City Dodgers and had a 10–6 record and 5.13 ERA.
+He appeared in 25 games (17 starts) for the Triple-A Oklahoma City Dodgers and had a 10–6 record and 5.13 ERA.

-Mexican League
+Sultanes de Monterrey

+On February 7, 2022, Bibens-Dirkx signed with the Sultanes de Monterrey of the Mexican League for the 2022 season.
+In 3 starts, he posted a 0–1 record and 6.00 ERA.